 Who is at risk?

+People with compromised immune systems are most at risk of developing active tuberculosis.
 HIV suppresses the immune system, making it harder for the body to control TB bacteria.
-People who are infected with both HIV and TB are around 20-30% more likely to develop active TB than those who do not have HIV.
+People who are infected with both HIV and TB are around 20-30 percent more likely to develop active TB than those who do not have HIV.

-Symptoms of tuberculosis679
+Symptoms of tuberculosis

 While latent TB is symptomless, the symptoms of active TB include the following: